Effective Options for Those at Risk of Losing Temporary Protected Status (TPS)

 Temporary Protected Status (TPS) was developed to protect individuals in the United States whose return to their home country may be considered dangerous.
 As the name suggests, this category was intended to be for a limited time before the individual is assigned another status in the United States or returns to their country of origin.

-According to the USCIS (United States Citizenship and Immigration Service), TPS is granted to temporarily protect individuals who have emigrated from countries where:
+According to USCIS (United States Citizenship and Immigration Services), TPS is granted to temporarily protect individuals who have emigrated from countries where:

 - An ongoing and persistent armed conflict is occurring